scala/scala3/docs/docs/reference/witnesses/replacing-implicits.md

   witness symDeco: SymDeco = compilerSymOps
 }
 ```
-Note that the result type of an abstract or alias witness is introduced with a colon instead of a `for`.
+Note that the result type of an abstract or alias witness is introduced with a colon instead of an `of`.
 This seems more natural since it evokes the similarity to implicit parameters, whose type is also given following a `:`.
 It also avoids the syntactic ambiguity with a witness
 for a class that does not add any new definitions.
 I.e.
 ```scala
 witness a of C   // concrete witness for class C, no definitions added